wiegerw/nerva/README.md

 pybind11-dev
 python3-pybind11
 ```
-The python package can for example be installed using
+The nerva package can for example be installed using
 ```
 pip3 install . --user
 ```